StenAL/Baltic-stocks/README.md

 ### Backend
 The following instructions use `server` as their root directory
 1. Run `docker-compose up` in `docker/dev/docker-compose.yml` to start a preconfigured database in a Docker container.
-Alternatively set up the database manually using MariaDB
+Alternatively set up the database manually using MariaDB.
 2. Insert sample data to DB from `data` directory `.sql` files
 3. Start the backend using `gradle bootRun` (local Gradle installation) or `./gradlew bootRun` (macOS, Linux) or `gradlew.bat bootRun` (Windows)